Geometrically Induced Selectivity and Unidirectional Electroosmosis in Uncharged Nanopores: Results and discussion

-The geometrical induced selectivity and the unidirectional EOF are not limited to nanometer and subnanometer scale.
-Eq.~\eqref{eq:veo} allows to quantify EOF for pores of any size and can hence be employed for nanopore system design.
-As an example, in Supplementary Figure~9, we report $v_{eo}$ for a water electrolyte solution through a silicon nitride pore of radius of $20~\mathrm{nm}$.
-Such relatively large pores are widely used in applications and the required surface pattering can be achieved with well established techniques~\cite{chou2020lifetime}.
-Eq.~\eqref{eq:veo} indicated that as the system size increases, $v_{eo}$ decreases.
-This decrease can be partially compensated using materials with larger dielectric constant or increasing the Debye length, as both $\lambda_D$ and $\epsilon_S$ appear in the numerator of~\eqref{eq:veo}.
-The resulting EOF can be in principle experimentally tested.
-Indeed, a $v_{eo} \simeq 0.1~\mathrm{m/s}$ at the exit of a pore of $R=20~\mathrm{nm}$ would results in a velocity of magnitude $v \sim 10^{-4}~\mathrm{m/s}$ at a distance of $1~\mathrm{\mu m}$ from the pore (fluid velocity scales as $1/r^2$ with $r$ the distance from the pore), a value that is within the reach of experimental technique for determining fluid velocity at nanoscale~\cite{secchi2016massive}. \\
+The geometrically induced selectivity and the unidirectional EOF are not limited to nanometer and subnanometer scale.
+Eq.~\eqref{eq:veo} allows quantifying EOF for pores of any size and can hence be employed for nanopore system design.
+As an example, in Supplementary Fig.~S12, we report $v_{eo}$ for a water electrolyte solution through a silicon nitride pore of radius $R = 20~\mathrm{nm}$.
+Such relatively large pores are widely used in experimental studies~\cite{zeng2019rectification,houghtaling2019estimation} and the required surface patterning can be achieved with well-established techniques~\cite{chou2020lifetime}.
+Eq.~\eqref{eq:veo} indicates that as the system size increases, $\vert v_{eo} \vert$ decreases.
+This decrease can be partially compensated using materials with larger dielectric constants or increasing the Debye length, as both $\lambda_D$ and $\varepsilon_S$ appear of Eq.~\eqref{eq:veo} numerator, but with some caveats discussed in Supplementary Note S2.
+Briefly, for $\lambda_D$, Eq.~\eqref{eq:veo} can reasonably estimate the flux only until $\lambda_D/R \ll 1$ (no Debye layer overlap).
+Similarly, the low concentrations needed to achieve relatively large $\lambda_D$ will result in a small number of ions in the nanopore, an occurrence which may lead to the failure of the PNP-NS model to yield quantitative predictions.
+For a pore of radius $R= 20~\mathrm{nm}$, Eq.~\eqref{eq:veo} indicates that a $\vert v_{eo} \vert \simeq 0.1~\mathrm{m/s}$ can be obtained, see Supplementary Fig. S12.
+This EOF can be in principle experimentally measured.
+A possible technique is the one proposed by Secchi et al.~\cite{secchi2016massive}, where the velocity field far from the pore is measured following the trajectory of tracers.
+This approach allows to measure the flow only at a distance of a few $\mathrm{\mu m}$ but not close to the pore.
+Nevertheless, a $\vert v_{eo} \vert \simeq 0.1~\mathrm{m/s}$ at the exit of a pore of $R=20~\mathrm{nm}$ would result in a velocity of magnitude $v \sim 0.4 \cdot 10^{-4}~\mathrm{m/s}$ at a distance of $1~\mathrm{\mu m}$ from the pore (fluid velocity scales as $1/r^2$, with $r$ the distance from the pore).
+This value appears to be within reach of the proposed experimental technique~\cite{secchi2016massive} and can be generated under an applied voltage of $1 \le \Delta V \le 2$~Volt, depending on the salt concentration (0.2 or 0.02M) and the geometry, see Supplementary Fig.~S12.